 Waghmare: Overall, children tend to have more mild or asymptomatic disease than adults, but given the high transmissibility of the delta strain and the high rates of community transmission, we are seeing an increase in both the number of cases and hospitalizations in children.
 I think the challenge is still really understanding what happens in a transplant recipient.
 The cases even reported to the national database are fairly low — Neel can speak to this — and the outcomes that are reported from COVID-19 in children who’ve undergone transplant don’t seem to be as severe as in the adults.
 That being said, this was also in the context of most kids being out of school in most of the country.
 So it’s a little hard to know how widespread school reopenings will affect these numbers.
 Based on what we know from other respiratory viruses, I think that there is fair enough reason to be cautious with bone marrow transplant recipients.

 Bhatt: As Alpana mentioned, we published in January 2021 the largest study so far looking at the outcomes of stem cell transplant recipients with COVID, using the CIBMTR data — the Center for International Blood and Marrow Transplant Research.
 There were 318 total transplant recipients reported in this data set; however, there were less than 30 pediatric recipients in the data set, but we’ve since collected data on more and hope to publish our results soon.
-A paper that came out in August from the St. Jude global registry of COVID-19 in Childhood Cancer had 81 young transplant recipients, and they found that receipt of transplant and time from transplant were not associated with severity of COVID-19.
+[Nov.
+17, 2021 update: Bhatt will present the latest data from this study on Dec.
+12 at the annual meeting of the American Society of Hematology] A paper that came out in August from the St. Jude global registry of COVID-19 in Childhood Cancer had 81 young transplant recipients, and they found that receipt of transplant and time from transplant were not associated with severity of COVID-19.
 However, children with cancer who were receiving intensive treatment or had lower neutrophil or lymphocyte counts [numbers of certain immune cells in their blood] were more likely to have severe COVID-19.
 Given the dynamic nature of this pandemic, it will be important to continue conducting such analyses periodically.
 Another analysis in next few months might help understand the impact of school reopening and delta variant on number and severity of COVID-19 cases among children.